Published:

 Gift Money and Taxes

 Tax liability can change by the year, so check with your financial advisor before accepting gift funds.
-Typically, any gift of $15,000 or less won’t incur a tax.
-If you’re gifted more, the donor has to file a gift tax return, but that’s just to track their lifetime gift-giving limit, which can exceed $11 million before any taxes are due.
+For tax year 2026, gifts of $19,000 or less generally fall within the annual gift tax exclusion.
+If you’re gifted more, the donor may need to file a gift tax return, but that generally serves to track use of the lifetime estate and gift tax exclusion, which is $15,000,000 in 2026, before any taxes are due.

 If several people gift you money, you’ll only need to document with a letter those which exceed 50% of your monthly income.
 A collective gift such as one from a crowdfunding site is generally considered a gift and won’t be taxed either.